 Did You Know?

 NEWSPA awards one $500 scholarship to a graduating high school senior who plans on majoring or minoring in Journalism at any of the UW Oshkosh campuses.
 Learn more.

-NEWSPA sponsors adviser training sessions, yearbook and newspaper competitions and produces three newsletters a year.
+NEWSPA sponsors adviser training sessions, yearbook and newspaper competitions and has a blog to keep you up to date on the industry and the organization.

 The annual conference features sessions with more than 40 media professionals and many opportunities for networking.
 Learn more